Brownian Loops and Conformal Fields: Appendix: Occupation field and Gaussian free field

 \section{Appendix: Occupation field and Gaussian free field}

-The theorem used in the proof of Proposition~\ref{coupling3}, stated below, is a version of a recent result of Le Jan~\cite{lejan1} (see also \cite{lejan2} and Theorem 4.5 of \cite{sznitman-notes}).
+The theorem used in the proof of Lemma~\ref{coupling3}, stated below, is a version of a recent result of Le Jan~\cite{lejan1} (see also \cite{lejan2} and Theorem 4.5 of \cite{sznitman-notes}).
 In this appendix we give a self-contained proof, both for completeness and because the occupation field $\{L_x\}$ in Theorem~\ref{gff-of} below is not exactly the same as the occupation field of~\cite{lejan1,lejan2} and \cite{sznitman-notes}.
-Indeed, the loop soup that appears in~\cite{lejan1,lejan2} and Theorem~4.5 of \cite{sznitman-notes} is not the same as the loop soup studied in the present paper, although the two are closely related.
-In this appendix we use the notation of Sects.~\ref{sec:scal-lim} and \ref{sec:gff}. \begin{theorem} Let $m$ be a nonnegative function and ${\bf k}$ denote the collection $\{4 (e^{m^2(x)}-1)\}_{x \in D^{\#}}$.
+Indeed, the loop soup that appears in~\cite{lejan1,lejan2} and in Theorem~4.5 of \cite{sznitman-notes} is not the same as the loop soup studied in these lecture notes, although the two are closely related.
+In this appendix we use the notation of Sections~\ref{sec:rwls} and \ref{sec:gff}. \begin{theorem} Let $m$ be a nonnegative function and ${\bf k}$ denote the collection $\{4 (e^{m^2(x)}-1)\}_{x \in D^{\#}}$.
 Then the occupation field $\{L_x(\tilde{\cal A}_{1/2,m})\}_{x \in D^{\#}}$ has the same distribution as the field $\{\frac{1}{2} \phi^2_x\}_{x \in D^{\#}}$, where $\{\phi_x\}_{x \in D^{\#}}$ is the Gaussian free field with covariance ${\mathbb E}(\phi_x \phi_y) = G^{\bf k}_D(x,y)$. \end{theorem}

 {\bf Proof.} We will show that the Laplace transform of the occupation field is the same as that of the field $\{\frac{1}{2} \phi^2_x\}_{x \in D^{\#}}$.
 For that purpose, it is crucial to notice that $L_x({\cal A}_{\lambda,m})$ has the gamma distribution with parameters $\sum_{\tilde\gamma} N_{\tilde\gamma} n(x,\tilde\gamma) +1/2$ and $\frac{1}{k_x+4}$, and consequently, for any real number $v$ and any collection $\{n_{\tilde\gamma}\}$ of nonnegative numbers,